kongyanye/VideoAnalyticsFramework/README.md

 ## Tips
 - Modify code to fit your own scenario, e.g., task, role of edge and cloud, encoding/decoding, frame filtering, etc
 - Best to check actual performance with a screen for debugging
+- Best to set all path in the code to absolute path starting with `/`, because the code will be called by other scripts (i.e., `run.py`)
+- If you have a bug in the code when modifying it, the `edge.py` and `cloud.py` may not exit correctly, which will result in the `socket` to be still in use without the resource being released.
+Just wait one or two minutes and then it would be good again.